bsless/clj-fast/doc/results.md

 Assoc and fast assoc performance are tested with maps and records.

+### assoc-in

+Assoc-in is tested vs. an inlined implementation with vanilla maps, gets and assoc, all core functions.

 ### get

 `get` was tested on `map`, `record` and `fast-map`, `fast-get` was tested on `fast-map`.

+Moreover, different get methods were tested:
+- map on keyword.
+- keyword on map.
+- keyword on record.
+- `.get` from record.
+- `.field` from record.

 ### merge